 From the period of 1895 – 1945, Taiwan was under Japanese rule, and the Japanese built a foundation of influence which can still be seen today.

-Some say the hot springs are a direct gift from god, some say an injured white heron flew to Dogo Onsen (one of the first Onsen in Japan) every day until its injured leg was healed, and many tell the stories of injured samurai who went to the hot springs to heal.
+Some say the hot springs are a direct gift from God, some say an injured white heron flew to Dogo Onsen (one of the first Onsen in Japan) every day until its injured leg was healed, and many tell the stories of injured samurai who went to the hot springs to heal.

-What we do know for sure from these myths is that the health benefits of bathing in natural hot springs has been known for quite some time and humans have been using the healing properties of hot springs for as long as they have been around.
+What we do know for sure from these myths is that the health benefits of bathing in natural hot springs have been known for quite some time and humans have been using the healing properties of hot springs for as long as they have been around.

 You won’t find all 10 types of these hot springs in the Beitou Hot Spring area, but you are going to find these 3!

 - Green Sulfur Hot Spring: The green sulfur hot spring is strongly sulfurous, has water the color of jade, and is at the hottest average temperature with a range of 50 – 75 degrees Celsius.
-This type of hot spring is highly prized as it’s only found in two places in the world; Beitou, Taiwan and Akita, Japan!
+This type of hot spring is highly prized as it’s only found in two places in the world; Beitou, Taiwan, and Akita, Japan!
 This hot spring is believed to cure skin disease, gout, rheumatism, and ease exhaustion.

 - Red Iron (Ferrous) Hot Spring: The red iron hot spring is different than the other two types of hot springs as its water is clear.
-It’s typically found at the middle range in temperature of three with a range between 40 – 60 degrees Celsius.
+It’s typically found at the middle range in temperature of the three with a range between 40 – 60 degrees Celsius.
 This hot spring is believed to relieve nerve strain and inflammation.

 - White Sulfur Hot Spring: The white sulfur hot spring contains hydrogen sulfide, has a milky, creamy look to it, smells strongly of sulfur (so rotten eggs), and is at the lowest average temperature of all three at around 45 degrees Celsius.
-This type of hot spring is another prized treasure in the hot spring world and is also only found in two places in the world; Beitou, Taiwan and Japan’s Kansai Region.
+This type of hot spring is another prized treasure in the hot spring world and is also only found in two places in the world; Beitou, Taiwan, and Japan’s Kansai Region.
 This hot spring is believed to treat ulcers, chronic skin diseases, liver diseases, and diabetes.

-What to Do?
+What to Do in Beitou

 Categories of Hot Springs in Taiwan

-- Public Budget Friendly Hot Spring: these hot spring bath houses are owned by the city, so the price of entry is very low at around 40 – 50 TWD.
-Swim wear is usually required so it’s a good place for people who don’t like to bathe naked.
+- Public Budget Friendly Hot Spring: these hot spring bathhouses are owned by the city, so the price of entry is very low at around 40 – 50 TWD.
+Swimwear is usually required so it’s a good place for people who don’t like to bathe naked.
 Think of these places as your local park, or beach, or playground.
 Since they’re very accessible, be ready to deal with the crowds especially if you go during peak hours.

-- Traditional Privately Owned Hot Spring: these hot springs are privately owned and serve a no frills, straight forward customer base.
-Usually these bath houses are smaller, have only a couple of hot spring pools in the facility and is frequented by only locals.
+- Traditional Privately Owned Hot Spring: these hot springs are privately owned and serve a no-frills, straight forward customer base.
+Usually, these bathhouses are smaller, have only a couple of hot spring pools in the facility, and is frequented by only locals.